liferay/liferay-docs/develop/tutorials/articles/asset-framework/adding-updating-and-deleting-assets.markdown

     indexer.reindex(insult);

-Immediately after invoking the `updateEntry` method, you must update the respective asset and you must index the entity instance.
-The above example code calls the indexer to index (or re-index, in the case of an entity update) the entity.
+Immediately after invoking the `updateEntry` method, you must update the respective asset and index the entity instance.
+The above example code calls on the indexer to index (or re-index, in the case of an entity update) the entity.

-As you can see, you get an indexer for your entity's class and re-index the entity instance.
-It's that easy to to update assets and indexes when adding and updating entities.
+It gets an indexer for the entity's class and re-indexes the entity instance.
+It's that easy to update assets and indexes.

 +$$$

-**Tip:** The current user's ID and the scope group ID are commonly made available in a service context parameter.
-You can check for them in a service context with calls like these:
+**Tip:** The current user's ID and the scope group ID are commonly made available in service context parameters.
+If the service context you use contains them, then you can access them in calls like these:

 	long userId = serviceContext.getUserId();
 	long groupId = serviceContext.getScopeGroupId();